Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks: Benchmark Tasks

-As shown in Table \ref{tab:zero-shot-results}, LLM-Move \cite{feng2024move} performed the best among the three methods, likely due to its well-crafted prompts that supply potential candidate POIs, rather than relying solely on historical or contextual trajectories like LLM-Mob and LLM-ZS.
-This also supports the use of administrative region coordinates as a proxy when exact POI coordinates are unavailable (e.g., due to privacy issues).
-Across different LLMs, Gemini 2.0 Flash achieved the highest accuracy across all three prompting strategies, with Qwen 2.5 7B and Gemma 2 9B following closely as strong open-source alternatives.
-In contrast, we found that Llama 3.1 8B often struggled to follow prompt instructions and frequently produced irrelevant predictions, especially when using the prompts of LLM-Mob and LLM-Move.
+As shown in Table \ref{tab:zero-shot-results}, LLM-Move \cite{feng2024move} outperformed the other two methods due to its prompt design which provides candidate POIs rather than relying solely on historical or contextual trajectories, unlike LLM-Mob and LLM-ZS.
+Importantly, LLM-Move selects the top $N$ closest locations from a user's last check-in, using a distance-based heuristic echoing TimeGeo \cite{doi:10.1073/pnas.1524261113}.
+Across LLMs, Gemini 2.0 Flash achieved the highest accuracy across all prompting strategies, with Qwen 2.5 7B and Gemma 2 9B as strong open-source alternatives.
+Notably, as shown in Fig.~\ref{fig:model-radar}, these zero-shot methods matched or exceeded supervised baselines in several cities (e.g., Jakarta, Kuwait City, Moscow), demonstrating their effectiveness without fine-tuning.

-Notably, these zero-shot methods outperformed, matched, or came close to the performance of supervised baselines in several cities (e.g., Jakarta, Kuwait City, Moscow), demonstrating their effectiveness even without additional fine-tuning.
-These results indicate that LLMs can effectively leverage the contextual information included in trajectory prompts to guide their predictions.
-Since LLMs are pre-trained, they do not require additional training, which reduces both computation time and cost.
-While inference may require more powerful hardware, it can still be faster overall than training supervised models from scratch.